maf946/IST220-Python-Introduction/README.md

 Installing PyCharm is as simple as installing any of the other programs we've installed so far this semester.
 Using your virtual machine's terminal, run both of the following commands:

+1. `sudo apt update`

-1. `sudo snap install pycharm-educational --classic`
+2. `sudo snap install pycharm-educational --classic`

-2. `sudo apt install python3-pip`
+3. `sudo apt install python3-pip`

+Note: As of October 2021, there is no version of PyCharm that runs within Ubuntu on an M1 Mac.
+There is a version of PyCharm that runs directly on the M1 Mac though (not within a virtual machine), and you should feel free to use that.
+If you do, note that you will need to manually set your interpreter to python3 or python3.8.
+If you don't, your script won't be interpreted and you will see an error saying `Process finished with exit code 137 (interrupted by signal 9: SIGKILL).`

 Then launch PyCharm by clicking on the app drawer (the 3x3 dots in the lower-left corner of the screen), then typing the first few letters of PyCharm (you don't even need to click in the text box—just start typing).